gulpjs/undertaker/README.md

 Both a `getter` and `setter` for tasks.

-If a string (`taskName`) is given as the only argument, it behaves as a `getter` and returns the registered function.
+If a string (`taskName`) is given as the only argument, it behaves as a `getter` and returns the wrapped task (not the original function).
+The wrapped task has a `unwrap` method that will return the original function.

 If a function (`fn`) and optionally a string (`taskName`) is given, it behaves as a `setter` and will register the task by the `taskName`.
 If `taskName` is not